Learn Confidential Drug and Alcohol...

 Can I Begin Addiction Treatment at the Time of My Call?

-When you call most drug hotlines, they’ll be able to refer you to local treatment services at the time of your call.
-But hotlines don’t provide addiction treatment themselves.
+When you call most substance use hotlines, they'll be able to refer you to local treatment services at the time of your call.
+But hotlines don't provide addiction treatment themselves.
 However, they can connect you with helpful resources that can keep you safe until you enter rehab.

 While most hotlines are open 24/7, 365 days a year, most inpatient rehabs' admissions offices are not.
 So you may have to wait for business hours to actually connect with a rehab.

-If you’re looking for more information about treatment options, you can learn more about treatment options and contact centers directly by searching our collection of residential and inpatient rehabs.
+If you're looking for more information about treatment options, you can learn more about treatment options and contact centers directly by searching for a rehab that matches your needs.

 Return to Resource Library